Microsoft Teams struggles as coronavirus pushes millions to work from home

 Microsoft Teams users in Europe are reporting major issues accessing the service today, at a time when millions of people are relying on technology to help them work and study remotely.

-As much of the world turns to home-working as part of social-distancing measures designed to avert a coronavirus catastrophe, cloud-based collaboration and communication tools will prove pivotal to companies’ abilities to continue running smoothly.
-And that is why Microsoft Teams’ struggles’ this morning could not come at a worse time.
+As people around the world are increasingly working from home in an effort to avert a COVID-19 catastrophe, cloud-based collaboration and communication tools will prove pivotal to companies’ success.
+So Microsoft Teams’ struggles this morning could not have come at a worse time.

-As Europe’s remote workforce clocked on this morning, users from across the continent turned to Twitter in their droves to complain that all was not well inside Microsoft Teams.
-The company itself confirmed that it was investigating “messaging-related functionality problems,” however reports suggest that many users have also encountered problems creating new teams, modifying members, recording meetings, screensharing, and more.
+As Europe’s newly enlarged remote workforce logged on this morning, users from across the continent turned to Twitter to complain that all was not well inside Microsoft Teams.
+The company itself confirmed that it was investigating “messaging-related functionality problems,” but reports suggest many users have also encountered problems creating new teams, modifying members, recording meetings, screen-sharing, and more.

 We're investigating messaging-related functionality problems within Microsoft Teams.
 Please refer to TM206544 in your admin center for further details. ^JP